feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/circuit_builder.md

 3. Choose the destination region
 4. Confirm

-See [Brain Regions](brain_regions.md) for more details.
+See [Brain Circuits](brain_circuits.md) for more details.

 ## Circuit Builder Tabs

 You can open multiple Circuit Builder tabs to view different regions simultaneously:

-1. Right-click a region node
+1. Right-click a circuit node
 2. Select **Open in New Tab** (if available)

 OR